 Research Potential Financial Planners

 Once you’ve determined what kind of services you need from a financial planner, you can begin to compile a list of potential candidates.
-SmartAsset’s free matching tool can pair you with up to three advisors in a matter of minutes after taking into consideration your time horizon, income and a number of other factors.
+SmartAsset’s free matching tool can pair you with up to three advisors who serve your area in a matter of minutes.

 Perhaps you limit your search to advisors in your area or rely on the recommendations of friends and family.
 You can also use online databases to find advisors in your area.
 Here are several services to consider:

 When you’ve put together a short list of potential planners, you’ll want to start looking into their backgrounds, levels of experience and any certifications they may have.
-Here’s a look at some of the most common financial certifications:
+Here’s a look at some of the most common financial certifications that financial advisors and financial planners pursue:

 When researching individual financial planners, be sure to visit their firm’s website to see what kinds of services they offer and whether they align with your needs.